Why Medicare Advantage Plans Are Bad

 Eligibility

 Medicare Advantage plans are a great safety net for anyone who isn’t eligible for a Medicare Supplement insurance plan.
 There are some people who enroll in a MAPD because of their health.
 Medicare beneficiaries who can’t qualify for a Medigap plan due to health reasons, then a MA plan is a good option.
-It’s definitely better than nothing so you’re not on the hook for Original Medicare’s 20% coinsurance.
+It’s definitely better than nothing so you’re not on the hook for Original Medicare’s 20% Coinsurance.

 Affordability